 “If you could understand a single grain of wheat you would die of wonder.” – Martin Luther

-Anatomy of wheat: an activity for children of all ages.
+Anatomy of Wheat: an activity for children of all ages.
 For ages wheat has been one of the most important food grain sources for humans.
 Most of us eat it, but what do we really know about it?
-In this activity you will learn about the anatomy of wheat and the functions of it’s different parts.
+In this activity, children will learn about the anatomy of wheat and the functions of it’s different parts.

 - Discuss the difference between whole wheat flour and white flour (wheat flour is made up of all three parts of the berry while white flour is bleached and made from the endosperm only).
 Talk about why whole wheat flour is better for you (when whole grains are refined to make white flour only the endosperm is used, which means the bran, the germ, and all of their beneficial nutrients are removed).
-Include this information in your journal as desired.
+Include this information on the notebook/journal page as desired.

 “This poem won an honourable mention prize of $5 in the poetry competition held by the Ottawa Branch of the Canadian Authors Association in 1946” (ceww.wordpress.com).

 Lie tarnished now in hedgerows, hollow, ditches –

 Oh sad gray land!
 Across the buckwheat stubble

 Ashes of rose; upon the hill dun shadows

 And pale, spent sun; and woodlands stripped and lean

 Spell sorrow; – now, what is this strong rebellious green